tursilion/convert9918/ReadMe.txt

 (without changing the palette) and no new pixel clashes are introduced, it will convert exactly back into TMS9918A mode.

 -A dropdown now select the conversion mode.
-There are eight modes:
+There are nine modes:

 	Bitmap 9918A - the default bitmap (M3) graphics mode.
 This writes a 6k Pattern table (.TIAP) and a 6k Color table (.TIAC).